Watford has announced that Quique Sanchez Flores will become their manager for the second time, after the club sacked Javi Gracia yesterday.

 Zidane’s advice was prescient, as Real’s form fell off a cliff.
 Two managers and a first Champions League exit in four years saw him return to take charge of Los Blancos yet again.
 It hasn’t gone entirely smoothly thus far; they lost three of their final four games in LaLiga, one of which was to bottom dwellers Rayo Vallecano, and he has only won five of 11 in total.

-This season was at least a washout and the one-time World Cup winner won’t be judged too harshly on these results, especially given the awful fare proffered by his two predecessors Julen Lopetegui and Santiago Solari.
-His second term will be judged on what happens after this summer, when they could buy one or more of Eden Hazard, Leroy Sane, Paul Pogba or Luka Jovic.
+Last season was a washout and the one-time World Cup winner won’t be judged too harshly on these results, especially given the awful fare proffered by his two predecessors Julen Lopetegui and Santiago Solari.
+After spending heavily during the summer transfer window, Zidane’s second spell will be judged from this season onwards.

 Louis Van Gaal